Why do many Innkeepers Fear and

 the daily grind.
 For these reasons a computer seems to be an intrusion.

-Yet a computer dominated economy exists and many of your customers are demanding
+Yet a computer dominated economy exists and many of your guests are now demanding

-To this older generation, computers are very complex and they will probably have
+To an older generation, computers are very complex and many will need

-to hire a computer geek just to turn keep it running.
+to hire a computer geek just to set things up.
 Buzz words like “giga byte”, USB, LAN, “antivirus”,

 etc., intimidate and raise real questions as to how one can make any intelligent

-or informed decisions.
-Decisions that may impact how
+or informed choices.
+Choices that may impact how

 you run your business and if made incorrectly could potentially have a negative

-The truth is that no one is willing to risk the business that is paying the bills and putting
+The truth is that you are not willing to risk the business that is paying the bills and putting

-food on the table, unless they are certain that it will not harm their
+food on the table, unless you know for certain that it will not harm

 bottom line.
 So

-let’s examine these fears one at a time and see if there are way to overcome
+let’s examine these fears one at a time and see if there are ways to overcome

 them.